 The Roman Temple in Evora is one of the greatest and best preserved roman temples in the Iberian Peninsula.
 That is why it was considered World Heritage by UNESCO in 1986.
-This is the ex-libris of Evora, a sort of visiting card.
+This is the ex-libris of the city, a sort of visiting card.
 And, of course, the most important representative of the Roman remains in Evora.

 Looking at this Roman Temple, also wrongly known as Diana Temple, is like returning to the past.
 It is one of the most important landmarks of Evora, and probably the most famous, also being um of the most visible symbols of the roman occupation in the city.